Emma Lynch and Tyler Williams have given one of Casino's heritage buildings a new lease on life.

 The 250g locally farmed Sirloin Steak served with seasoned duck fat potatoes and sauteed greens is their nod to being located in the beef capital, but there are plenty of vegan and gluten free options too, including a vegan burrito, which Emma says is fast becoming one of the most ordered items on the menu.

 On Friday and Saturday nights, the cafe and bar is open for dinner, offering a seasonal menu, along with a cocktail list, wine and boutique beers like Yulli's and Stone and Wood - as well old favourites like VB and XXXX.

 "On Saturday we're open from 11.30 and we're open all the way through to dinner, so people are welcome to come in for cocktails or drinks on a Saturday afternoon," Emma said.

-Emma, 30, and Tyler, 35, who met while working on the set of reality TV program, The Bachelor, and now live in Lismore, have backgrounds in design and hospitality - a combination they have put to good use in their new venture.
+Emma, 30, and Tyler, 35, who met while working in the art department of reality TV program, The Bachelor, and now live in Lismore, have backgrounds in design and hospitality - a combination they have put to good use in their new venture in Casino.

 Now the cafe is up and running, they're in the process of transforming the old pub accommodation upstairs into six stylish serviced apartments.

 "They've got their own kitchenette, a bedroom, living room and bathroom, so they're really nice for travelling business people or families or whoever wants to come and stay," said Emma.

 "Hopefully they'll be done by the middle of this year."